tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 38 (DuFr).md

 While searching the lair, they also uncover a giant calendar painted on the wall of the master bedroom that seems to be counting down days until August 1st, the next full moon, and some scattered coins and trinkets.

 After [[Riswynn]] heals [[Kenzo]] of suspected lycanthropy, she goes with [[Wellby]] to search the basement again for whatever the leader’s key opens, while [[Vistra Fireforge]] keeps onlookers from getting curious and the rest of the party takes a short rest.
 In the basement, [[Wellby]] finds a secret door hidden by an illusory wall.
 Inside is a small room with a locked chest, and a table with a map spread out on it.
 As [[Wellby]] opens the chest, poison gas pours out. [[Riswynn]] jumps on the table to get above it, while [[Wellby]] dashes out of the room.
-After some debate about how to rescue [[Riswynn]] and get the stuff out of the chest, [[Delwath]] uses mage hand to pass the [[Raven Whistle]] to [[Riswynn]], letting her fly over the gas; [[Delwath]] also retrieves some items from the chest, including an [[Ivory Scroll Cap]] that looks very familiar.
+After some debate about how to rescue [[Riswynn]] and get the stuff out of the chest, [[Delwath]] uses mage hand to pass the [[Raven Whistle]] to [[Riswynn]], letting her fly over the gas; [[Delwath]] also retrieves some items from the chest, including an [[Ivory Scroll Case]] that looks very familiar.
 As the party regroups, they decide to excavate a pit for the gas to pool in in order to get the rest of the stuff from the chest.

 Finally, at about 4:30 in the afternoon, the party leaves the lair, [[Vistra Fireforge]] remaining behind on guard until [[Kaleha]] can be notified. [[Kenzo]] goes to speak with [[Kaleha]] to let her know of the events of the day, while the rest of the party escorts [[Govir]] back to the [[Archives]], where [[Riswynn]] cures him of his lycanthropy.